Setheum-Labs/serp-market/README.md

 The `SerpMarket` module depends on the `Stp258-traits` and `Stp258-currencies` modules for the currencies in to adjust the stablecoin supply.

-## Acknowledgement

-This Pallet is inspired by the [Stablecoin](https://github.com/apopiak/stablecoin) Pallet originally developed by [Alexander Popiak](https://github.com/apopiak), for reference check [The Apopiak/Stablecoin Repo](https://github.com/apopiak/stablecoin.
+This module is based on the [STP-258 Standard](https://github.com/Setheum-Labs/stp258-standard) built on the [STP-258 Tokens](https://github.com/Setheum-Labs/stp258-tokens) implementing the [STP-258 Traits](https://github.com/Setheum-Labs/stp258-traits).